nickyiliwang0000/h/html/meet-your-text-editor.md

 ### Edit user settings

 It's worthwhile to spend a bit of time customizing your text editor since you will be spending so much time with it.
 You can override defaults in your user settings file which can be found at 'Code' > 'Preferences' > 'Settings' or via the shortcut `cmd + ,` (Mac) or `ctrl + ,` (Windows).
-You can play around with the visual interface provided or, if you click on the three dots in the corner and go to `Open in settings.json`, you can customize the settings in JSON.
+You can play around with the visual interface provided or, if you click on the curly brackets (`{}`) in the corner, you can customize the settings in JSON.

 The _JavaScript Object Notation_ (JSON) format is a data format that, despite its name, is language-independent.
 (Though we will be seeing it again when we get into JavaScript.)
 JSON's syntax uses key-value pairs that are separated by commas, with a colon between they key and the value, like this: